vmsmith/vmsmith.github.io/content/architecture/251212-system-architecture/index.md

 - Notion
 - Other SaaS platforms or APIs

 These services are accessed via APIs, MCP, webhooks, or similar mechanisms.
 They are treated as external capabilities rather than storage and are not assumed to be reliable, synchronous, or under system control.
+They can be incomplete and possibly inconsistent sources of truth; Persistence remains the authoritative state.

+External services may be integrated via both pull-based queries and push-based event streams, but neither is assumed to be reliable or complete.

 ---